|

 I think you really are saying, "When my child was baptized, I made a promise to be

 the first teacher of my child and even I don't know my faith."
+Now is a wonderful time

 for you to make a commitment to use all the resources at your parish of Adult Education.
 We know that Jesus made it very clear that no one